Home Compare CRH vs SHW

 CRH vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across stability and valuation.
+The Sherwin-Williams Company holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 CRH still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity